 When the shift lever is in the AutoStick® position (below the DRIVE position), it can be moved from side to side.
 This allows the driver to manually select the transmission gear being used.
 Moving the shift lever to the left (-) triggers a downshift and to the right (+) an upshift.
-The gear position will display in the instrument cluster on the transmission range indicator.
+The current gear will be displayed in the instrument cluster.

-NOTE: In AutoStick® mode, the transmission will only shift up or down when the driver moves the shift lever to the right (+) or left (-), except as noted below.
-AutoStick® is deactivated when the shift lever is moved out of the AutoStick® (+/-) position.
+In AutoStick[®] mode, the transmission will only shift up or down when the driver moves the shift lever to the right (+) or left (-), unless an engine lugging or overspeed condition would result.
+It will remain in the selected gear until another upshift or downshift is chosen, except as described below.